-Year 2 Term Autumn 1 Autumn 1 Spring 1 Spring 2 Summer 1 Summer 2 Teaching CREATION INCARNATION GOSPEL SALVATION ISLAM ISLAM Topics Who made the world?
-Why does Christmas matter to Christians?
-DIGGING DEEPER What is the good news that Jesus brings?
-DIGGING DEEPER Why does Easter matter to Christians?
-DIGGING DEEPER Who is a Muslim and what do they believe?
-Who is a Muslim and what do they believe?
-OR A unit about a faith represented in your local community
+Year 2 Term Autumn 1 Autumn 1 Spring 1 Spring 2 Summer 1 Summer 2 Teaching CREATION INCARNATION GOSPEL SALVATION ISLAM ISLAM Topics Who made the Why does Christmas What is the good news Why does Easter Who is a Muslim and Who is a Muslim and what world? matter to Christians? that Jesus brings? matter to Christians? what do they believe? do they believe?
+OR A unit DIGGING DEEPER DIGGING DEEPER DIGGING DEEPER about a faith represented in your local community